elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/importing.md

     When the user imports the rule
     Then the rule should be created or updated
     And the ruleSource type should be "external"
-    And isCustomized should be false
+    And isCustomized should be true

   Scenario: Importing a prebuilt rule with a non-existent rule_id
     Given the import payload contains a prebuilt rule with a non-existent rule_id